sebastianappler/kafka-script/README.md

 ## Config broker and client

-To activate two-way SSL authentication for a server (we call it server0) and a client (can be both consumer and producer).
+To activate two-way SSL authentication for a server (we call it server0) and a client (can be both consumer and producer) we need to add some settings to the properties-files.

 Please note that these aren't complete configurations but these settings the need to be set in order for SSL to work.